SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-How do tough market conditions specifically impact real estate agents?
+How do market downturns affect real estate agents differently?

-What role does social media play in distinguishing A players from weaker competitors?
+What role does social media play in the success of A players?

-Are there specific examples of A players succeeding in tough markets?
+Are there specific strategies A players use during tough markets?

 Works Cited & Evidence